danteWei/CSCI-3120/C_Codes/README.txt

-These codes are written by Dr. He Meng, Dalhousie University.
+These codes are written by Dr. Meng He, Dalhousie University.
 I do not own these codes.
 No copy/share is permitted.